Christopher Columbus: The Discovery poster

 The inciting incident occurs at 14 minutes when Columbus is rejected by the Portuguese King and loses his patron.
 His dream seems impossible, forcing him to seek new sponsors..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Queen Isabella agrees to sponsor Columbus's expedition.
+This demonstrates the protagonist's commitment to Queen Isabella agrees to sponsor Columbus's expedition.
 Columbus commits fully to the voyage, accepting the responsibility and risk of commanding the fleet., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat After weeks at sea with no land in sight, the crew's patience runs out.
 Open mutiny threatens as sailors demand to turn back.
 The stakes are raised - Columbus may lose control entirely., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, The crew gives Columbus an ultimatum: three more days or they turn back by force.
 His dream and possibly his life hang by a thread.
-The death of his vision seems inevitable., reveals the protagonist at their lowest point.
+The death of his vision seems inevitable., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 80% of the runtime.
 Signs of land appear - floating vegetation, birds.
 Columbus's faith is validated.
 He rallies the crew with renewed conviction for the final push., demonstrating the transformation achieved throughout the journey.